 I’ll give you the bottom line at the top: Aliens in the Attic is a pretty fun movie (at least I think it is) and good for brother/sister shipping, so if you think you might like it you should give it a try.

 Aliens in the Attic is such a film.
-Not every adult can sit through a movie that is targeted at young ‘uns.
-I’m young at heart, so not only am I open to such films, I often quite enjoy them.
+Not every adult can sit through a movie that is targeted at young ‘uns, but I often quite enjoy them.
 (A lot of the time that is because of the incest yay, though, it’s only fair to add).
 Again, Aliens in the Attic is such a film.
 I didn’t just enjoy it: I loved it, and have watched it many more times than once this week, if that tells you anything.

 You may have heard of Aliens in the Attic, or you may not have.
 I keep fairly good track of what movies come out – I certainly don’t see a lot of them (I’ve got pretty good instincts about what I will and won’t enjoy), but I’m usually familiar with the titles – however Aliens in the Attic slipped under my radar somehow.
 I’d say that’s a shame, except my love for it came at just the right time, so no complaints.

 I only ended up seeing it because of Ashley Tisdale.
 I’m not embarrassed to admit that I’m a fan of hers after going a little crazy over Ryan and Sharpay from High School Musical.
 (I would be embarrassed to admit that I’m a fan of High School Musical, except that I’m not a fan of High School Musical.
 I’m just a fan of Ryan and Sharpay.)
 Even so, I’m not likely to see a movie just because she’s in it – except, in this case I had been looking for footage of her from other movies to use in a sort of HSM spoof video I once had ambitions of making.
 (I’ve come back from the future to give you a link of what little I’ve written about Ryan and Sharpay.)